lambdagrid/dashboard/README.md

 ### Tests that encourage other engineers to write more tests

-LambdaGrid provides testing solutions, both at a lower level for all deterministic functions at at a higher level to create end-to-end tests, requiring zero configuration or installations.
-We designed LambdaGrid testing solutions to be so delightful that all your coworkers will write tests, leading to your dashboard application's code base being healthier and more stable.
+LambdaGrid provides testing solutions, both at a lower level for all deterministic functions and at a higher level to create end-to-end tests, requiring zero configuration or installations.
 We want engineers to be excited to write more tests, and even more excited about what LambdaGrid does to encourage their coworkers to write tests.

 ### Continuous integration, delivery & deployment

 LambdaGrid can manage all continuous integration, delivery & deployment for your team.
 This includes code changes in not only your own source code of deterministic functions, but also your tests.
-LambdaGrid manages all the complexities and headaches of a continuous integration, delivery & deployment pipeline so engineers can focus on staying in flow building applications.
+LambdaGrid manages all the complexities of a continuous integration, delivery & deployment pipeline so engineers can focus on staying in flow building applications.

 ### Managed updates to the LambdaGrid infrastructure